 Gift of Life’s commitment to support transplant patients and their caregivers/families throughout their journey extends beyond The House and includes grants to help those receiving care at transplant centers across its entire service area.
 Through various initiatives supporting transplant patients and their families, Gift of Life has provided more than $12 million in subsidized care during the past 11 years.

 Gift of Life’s work would not be possible without hundreds of volunteers who provide food and services to guests, help educate the public, and support our life-saving mission.
 Learn more about becoming a Gift of Life ambassador and read this inspiring story of donor dad Tom Gano, who has educated more than 300,000 students about the importance of organ and tissue donation.

 About Gift of Life Donor Program

 Gift of Life Donor Program is the non-profit, federally designated organ procurement organization, working with 126 acute care hospitals and 13 transplant centers to serve 11.3 million people in the eastern half of Pennsylvania, southern New Jersey, and Delaware.
 Thanks to its compassionate community, for the past 15 years, Gift of Life has coordinated the most organ donors in the United States.
 Its annual donation rate, most recently 61 organ donors-per-million-population, ranks among the highest in the world.
 Since 1974, Gift of Life has coordinated more than 58,000 organs for transplant, and more than two million tissue transplants have resulted from the generosity of donors and their families.
-One organ donor can save the lives of up to eight people, and a tissue donor can improve the lives of more than 100 others.
+One organ donor can save the lives of up to eight people, and a tissue donor can improve the lives of about 100 others.
 For more information or to register, visit donors1.org.